info-com/zenya-api-docs/source/objects.rst

 stats.social_relevance
 ^^^^^^^^^^^^^^^^^^^^^^

-This statistic provides information about the relevance of a particular category in in eContext's Social Media feeds over the past month and is calculated as follows:
+This statistic provides information about the relevance of a particular Category in in eContext's Social Media feeds over the past month and is calculated as follows:

 .. math::